 USDC is a centralized stablecoin backed by USD reserves held by a licensed custodian (Circle).

 USDC is a large-cap, fully collateralized asset.
 This asset depends on a centralized entity for custody services.
-This asset is exposed to the underlying risks of Arbitrum bridge, a protocol rated as Moderately Risky.
-USDC on Arbitrum is backed 1:1 by USDC locked in the Arbitrum bridge on the Ethereum chain.
-USDC is backed 1:1 by USD reserves held with a licensed custodian (Circle).
+This asset is exposed to the underlying risks of Multichain, a protocol rated as Risky.
+USDC on Fantom is backed 1:1 by USDC locked in the Multichain bridge protocol on the Ethereum chain.
 USDC is fully redeemable for its USD reserves, providing an effective mechanism to retain the peg to $1.
 The asset has an uncapped supply but has inflation control or burn mechanisms in place.